 3.1.1 Resolve the protein samples by SDS-polyacrylamide gel electrophoresis and electrotransfer the resolved proteins to a nitrocellulose membrane according to the standard protocol30.

-3.1.2 Determine protein concentration using the Bradford method, and load 50-80 µg of total protein per lane.
+3.1.2 Determine protein concentration using the Bradford method (Bio-Rad), and load 50-80 µg of total protein per lane.
 Make sure that all samples are loaded equally.
 For loading controls, compare intensities of a ubiquitous protein species, such as putative RuBisCo large chains which migrate as a major band with a relative electrophoretic mobility of around 50 kDa; they can be detected on Coomassie blue-stained gels or on Ponceau S- or fluorescent SYPRO Ruby-stained nitrocellulose membranes.

 3.2 Blocking